© Crown copyright 2018

 3. MOT certificates and MOT history

-The design of the MOT certificate will change.
+The design of the MOT certificate has changed.

-It will list any defects under the new categories, so they’re clear and easy for drivers to understand.
+It lists any defects under the new categories, so they’re clear and easy for drivers to understand.

 You can view samples of the: